The concept of Supply Crates or Loot Boxes first appeared in video games back in 2004. A supply crate issues a virtual item on activation.

 Legendary 4%

-Supply crates can be set to a team or can issue upgrades to any team.
+Supply crates can be set to a team or issue upgrades to any team.

 BANDAGES

-Bandages heals 16 health points in 4 seconds up to 60 health.
+Bandages heal 16 health points in 4 seconds up to 60 health.

 A shield boost adds 52 points to your shield over 4 seconds, to a maximum of 100 shield points.